Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 For code that prevents negative affects like downtime, security breaches or poor architecture / technical debt using an existing customers metric is even more difficult.
 You would only be able to react to very bad events.

-Even if you are working for a single client getting the customer to evaluate your process and communication tools experiments will be difficult.
+Even if you are working for a single client, using customer feedback to evaluate your process and communication tools experiments will be difficult.

 Then there's the MVP idea - we don't have to worry too much about value delivered by code if we can get feedback